justtrackio/terraform-best-practices/docs/GUIDELINES.md

 ## Use `variable` inputs

 Modules should accept as many parameters as possible.
 Avoid using inputs of `type = object` since they are harder to document.
 Of course, this is not a hard rule and sometimes objects just make the most sense.
-Just be weary of the ability for tools like [`terraform-docs`](https://github.com/segmentio/terraform-docs) to be able to generate meaningful documentation.
+Just be aware of the ability for tools like [`terraform-docs`](https://github.com/segmentio/terraform-docs) to be able to generate meaningful documentation.

 # Module Usage